kliem/PyKPartiteKClique/README.md

 ### Finding all k-cliques

 We time how long it takes to find all k-cliques.
-We only record it, if it differs from the timing to check for k-cliques.
+Only those times different from the above are displayed.

 | Graph                       | kpkc       | FindClique | networkx |
   ---                         | ---        | ---        | ---